International migration drove US population growth in 2022 - KTVZ

 But California lost more than 113,000 residents, and had a population just over 39 million in 2022, in what was the biggest annual decline behind New York’s more than 180,000-resident loss.
 The population decline was driven by more than 343,000 domestic residents moving out of California, and it helped drag down the West region’s population gain to only 153,000 residents.

+Despite the overall population loss, California had the largest growth of any state in international residents, just a hair’s breadth ahead of Florida with more than 125,000 people.
+California also had the second highest natural increase, only trailing Texas.
+Births outpacing deaths and the international arrivals made California’s population loss smaller than last year, when it dropped by more than 358,000 residents.

-Without international migration and a sizeable natural increase of births outpacing deaths, the West region would have lost population due to domestic residents also moving out of Oregon and Washington.
+The West region in 2022 lost some of its luster as a magnet for domestic migration.
+Without international migration and a sizeable natural increase from births outpacing deaths, the West region would have lost population due to domestic residents also moving out of Oregon and Washington.
+Western hotspots like Utah, Idaho and Montana had smaller gains than last year.

+Some of the slower growth in the West has to do with the pandemic, which led to fewer people moving, and also the increasing cost of living in places once regarded as cheaper alternatives to California, according to Frey.

+“There isn’t as much magnetism for those classic magnets for moving out of California,” Frey said.

 Puerto Rico lost 40,000 residents, or 1.3% of its population, due to people moving away and deaths outpacing births, and its population now stands at 3.2 million residents.